vennela76/vennela-marthineni-wasserstoff-FrontEndInternTask/README.md

 ```

-5. Open the app in your browser:
+5. Open the app in your browser

 [http://localhost:5173](http://localhost:5173)